Some types of seafood also contain astaxanthin.

 It may also help protect heart muscle from damage from lack of oxygen.
 This can happen during a heart attack.

 Supplement makers may suggest varying amounts of astaxanthin for different purposes.
-Most of the small research studies to date have used between 2 mg and 10 mg daily.
+Most of the small research studies to date have used between 2 mg and 12 mg daily.
 However, optimal doses of astaxanthin have not been set for any condition.
 Quality and active ingredients in supplements may vary widely.
-This makes it very hard to set a standard dose.
+This makes it difficult to set a standard dose.

 Can you get astaxanthin naturally from foods?